mvrckwong/data-engineering-workflow/README.md

 # Data Engineering - Workflow
+<a name="readme-top"></a>
 The project implements general workflow for data engineering projects.
 This aims to create a general workflow for data engineering projects.

 ## Getting Started

 ### Prequisites

+Before running the application or pipeline, you should have the following installed in your local machine or server.
+- Python 3.11 or higher
+- UV package
+- Docker

+This is required in developing, testing and deploying the application in local or remote server.
+Moreover, this can be tested inside the CLI using the `uv` package and `docker compose` command for local and production environments.

 ### Running the Application